sialvsic/react-note/README.md

 # What is this?

-> This is a react demo write for the [thinking-in-react](https://facebook.github.io/react/docs/thinking-in-react.html)
+A react app for Note

 ## Don't support

 ## how to run

+use yarn instead of npm

 first
 ```
 $ yarn